 Fig. 2 Horizons M&C GUI software status display Click here to expand

 If an alarm is generated at the receiver module, you must first check whether there is M&C access to the transmitter module to disable and re-enable GPS mode.
 If not, a developer kit might be required to access the software depending on the hardware format, such as a standalone Blue OEM module.

-If the receiver is in a rack solution, check the RLL into the receiver via M&C card, e.g. HRC-1, HRC-3 or HRC-5.
+If the receiver is in a rack solution, check the RLL into the receiver via M&C card, e.g. HRC-3.
 If the receiver module is standalone, check the LED is green.
 If the LED is red, then the RLL is too low.

 Fig. 3 Horizons M&C GUI software control to toggle GPS mode Click here to expand

 The first thing to check is whether the receiver is working.
 This can be tested by disabling the GPS mode in the transmitter’s software control, which should reactivate the laser.
 If the laser is reactivated but the receiver continues to alert, this means the receiver is likely faulty, or there is break or interruption with the fiber optic cable connecting the transmitter to the receiver.

 Fig. 4 Horizons M&C GUI software status with GPS mode disabled Click here to expand